rysndavjd/blockid/README.md

 - **Todo**: Planned, but not yet started.
 - **Next**: Currently being implemented or thought of.
-- **Works**: Functionally implemented; successfully identifies and parses relevant metadata.
+- **Works**: Functionally implemented; successfully identifies and parses most metadata.
-- **Complete**: Fully implemented with complete parsing and edge-case handling.
+- **Complete**: Fully implemented with complete parsing and edge case handling.

 ## License